 Relationships and sex education (RSE) is taught in all senior schools.

-Our approach to this is to this is keep children informed through a series of PSHE lessons, tutorials and assemblies.
+Our approach to this is using the PSHE & Science curriculum to ensure the knowledge and understanding of key themes related to this topic.

 We actively promote the view that children should feel able to raise any concerns that they may have.
 This includes when they have a concern about another child.
-We take the following measures to ensure that children know how to raise a concern: We actively promote the role of the CPC and other member of the Safeguarding team in all sections of the school.
-Names and Photos of staff are clearly displayed throughout the campus.
+We take the following measures to ensure that children know how to raise a concern: Our approach to this is using the PSHE & Science curriculum to ensure the knowledge and understanding of key themes related to this topic.